A jacket for winter: I sew London by How to do fashion!

 - fold the facing onto the right side of the jacket and sew the jacket and facing 4/5cm from the bottom, trim and turn

-- prepare the hem by pressing well and secure with a quick fusible hem or hand invisible stitch.
+- prepare the hem by pressing well and secure it with a quick fusible hem or with invisible hand stitching.

-- make the sleeve hems and secure in the seams.
+- make the sleeve hem and secure it in the seams.

 7. Waistband